 - USD 80 Volcano Climbing

 Some tips to make the most out of your self-drive safari in Uganda:

 - Get yourself a ranger from the Uganda Wildlife Authority.
 Although you can easily do a game drive on your own, these rangers know every stone, tree and track in the park and might know where the predators hide or where a kill have taken place.
 So it can be fun to arrange a ranger once in a while.
 The costs for a ranger are $20 for a morning or afternoon and can usually be organised on the spot when you arrive at the park entrance gate.
 A tip of around $10 is highly appreciated though.

 - The early bird bird catches the worm - wake up early.
 You will increase your chances of spotting hyenas, lions, leopards and other wildlife if you’re among the first in the park (7 AM).

 - Respect the animals, especially the buffalo and elephant.
 Lone buffaloes are aggressive and easily annoyed.
 Elephants are extremely protective of their young.
 Always be alert and drive as if you would expect animals around the corner.
 Never try to drive towards elephants intentionally.
 Heavy ear flapping, trumping and bluff charging are signs that the elephant is a bit pissed off by your company.
-When you encounter an elephant on the road, do the following: make sure you have an escape route in mind (reverse), always leave your engine running, stay calm, keep your voices down and most of all - enjoy the experience!
+When you encounter an elephant on the road, do the following: make sure you have an escape route in mind (reverse), always leave your engine running, stay calm and most of all - enjoy the experience!